extreal-dev/Extreal.Integration.P2P.WebRTC/README.md

 - Virtual space
   - Own socket ID is displayed when start
   - Client can join a group (client join)
-  - Logs are output to the console in the following order when client join

-    ```log
-    Error: CreatePeerClient Error Test
-    Error: CreatePeerClient Async Error Test
-    Dummy createPcAsync Start
-    Dummy createPcAsync Finish
-    New DataChannel: id=XXXXXXXXXXXXXXXXXXXX label=sample
-    Error: CreatePeerClient Error Test
-    Error: CreatePeerClient Async Error Test
-    Dummy createPcAsync Start
-    Dummy createPcAsync Finish
-    ```

   - Two clients can join a group (multiple client join)
-  - When clients connect, the socket ID of each connected client is displayed
+  - The socket ID of each connected client is displayed when clients connect
+  - Error handling if an error occurs in hooks on connecting
+    - Error test logs are displayed twice in console for each client connection
   - Clients can leave the group (client exit)
-  - When clients disconnect, the socket ID of each connected client is displayed
+  - The socket ID of each disconnected client is displayed when clients disconnect
-  - Logs are output to the console in the following order when client leave

-    ```log
-    Error: ClosePeerClient Error Test
-    Error: ClosePeerClient Error Test
-    ```
+  - Error handling if an error occurs in hooks on disconnecting
+    - Error test logs are displayed twice in console for each client disconnect
   - Ability to return to the group selection screen (host stop)
   - Error notification if connection is interrupted (connection interrupted)